AlexMeshcharakou/flutter_marvel_heroes_viewer/README.md

-# Marvell heroes viewer
+# Marvel heroes viewer

-- Marvel is an application that introduces characters from marvel universe using marvel api.
+- Marvel heroes viewer is an application that introduces characters from marvel universe using marvel api.
 - I used clean architecture to create the project.